JohnEDA0110/CZ2007-Intro-to-Database-Lab/README.md

 # CZ2007-Intro-to-Database-Lab
-Labs 3 and 5 for CZ2007.
+Lab work for CZ2007.
 Only SQL code is here as the database was provided by NTU.